dprint/dprint-plugin-prettier/README.md

 ## Why Does This Exist?

 The main reason this exists is to be able to use Prettier with dprint's CLI.
-So you can format with all the plugins that dprint supports and still use Prettier and only have to run `dprint fmt`.
+That way, you can format with all the plugins that dprint supports, still use Prettier, and only have to run `dprint fmt`.

-An additional benefit is that dprint's CLI will format files in parallel with Prettier
+Additionally it's much faster.
+This plugin will format files in parallel and you can take advantage of the speed of dprint's incremental formatting if enabled.